repos-cl/CS-206-Parallelism-and-Concurrency-2022/labs/tools-setup.md

 cs setup -y --jvm 8 --apps sbt
 ```

+Please close this terminal and open a new one after this point.

 ### On Windows

 Download and install the [Visual C++ 2010 SP1 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=13523).